verifier-alliance/database-specs/json-schemas/README.md

 ## verified_contracts

-### creation_transformation
+### creation_transformations

 This object contains the transformation that will be applied to the creation bytecode.

 The creation transformation can only contain these as `"reason"`s and `"type"`s:

-- `{ "reason": "constructor", "type": "insert", "offset": 999 }`
+- `{ "reason": "constructorArguments", "type": "insert", "offset": 999 }`
-- `{ "reason": "auxdata", "type": "replace", "offset": 123, id: "0" }` Needs an `id` since there can be multiple auxdata transformations e.g. factories.
+- `{ "reason": "cborAuxdata", "type": "replace", "offset": 123, id: "0" }` Needs an `id` since there can be multiple auxdata transformations e.g. factories.
 - `{ "reason": "library", "type": "replace", "offset": 123, id: "__$757b5b171da3e0fe3a6c8dacd9aee462d3$__" }`

 Example: